apettinen/puppet-xcodeclitools/README.md

 ### What XcodeCLI affects

-This module will install a new fact, xcodecli_installed.
-The fact
+This module will install XCode Command Line Tools.
+Additionally, the module introduces the following new facts:
+- xcode_installed
+- xcode_version
+- xcode_cli_installed

 <!--
 If it's obvious what your module touches, you can skip this section.
 For example, folks can probably figure out that your mysql_instance module affects